joeparis/CS271-Fall-16/Assignments/Assignment05.md

    Construct a truth table and find the minimized Boolean function to implement the logic telling Susie when to give her dog a biscuit.

 Also, for next class review the section of your book on sequential logic.
-For next week read Chapter 4 Sections 4.1 through 4.10 for class next week.